 Although the center targets a French-speaking population — most from France and others from French-speaking countries such as Tunisia and Morocco — the rabbi insisted that it is open to everyone.
 There is no membership fee, according to a center volunteer, and the center won’t be auctioning off aliyot (although congregants can use the honors as an opportunity to donate).
-The Hebrew school, called Talmud Torah, is $1,300 per month.
-So far, it has 15 students enrolled from ages 7 to 13.
-Perez’s sermons from the pulpit will be French.
+The Hebrew school, called Talmud Torah, which has 15 students enrolled from ages 7 to 13, is priced to be affordable.

 Dean Hattab, who moved to Los Angeles from Paris earlier this month to pursue a career in the music industry, is still searching for a place to live.
 But he was pleased to discover the social scene at the center.